3.8 Development of entrepreneurship competence

 Currently, there are not any policies regulating the recognition and validation of entrepreneurial learning in non-formal and informal learning environments.

-According to the 2019 Annual Report of the Ministry of Education, Culture, Sport and Youth, the Pedagogical Institute of Cyprus (C.P.I) implements programmes for entrepreneurship in education in accordance with the National Policy Statement for the Enhancement of the Entrepreneurship Ecosystem in Cyprus (2015), the new legislation for Social Entrepreneurship (2018) and the European Union's Policy on the new strategic framework for European cooperation in education and training (ET 2020).
-The aim is to foster entrepreneurial culture and entrepreneurship in Cypriot education, since the development of initiative and entrepreneurship is one of the eight (8) Key competences for lifelong learning (ERF 2007) and its support is vital for the development of the young people’s skills.
+According to the 2021 Annual Report of the Ministry of Education, Culture, Sport and Youth, the Pedagogical Institute of Cyprus (C.P.I) implements programmes for entrepreneurship in education (“Επιχειρηματικότητα στην Εκπαίδευση”) in accordance with the National Policy Statement for the Enhancement of the Entrepreneurship Ecosystem in Cyprus (2015) and the European Union's Policy on the new strategic framework for European cooperation in education and training.
+Moreover, the development of entrepreneurial skills among educators are essential according to the National Lifelong Learning Strategy 2021-2027.

 In 2018 - 2019, four hundred and thirty-four (434) teachers, four hundred and fifty-three (453) pupils, ten (10) University students and four (4) academics had the opportunity to participate in different training and empowering activities/projects.
 The C.P.I. provided a combination of training through workshops / school-based visits / co-teaching and highlighted the role of entrepreneurship in education as a key – competence for lifelong learning in a cross - curriculum manner promoting team / problem-based learning.